What Is the Gillette CranioCap® Orthosis?

 - Special laser technology that scans your child’s head to create a 3-D model on a computer.
 The laser scan doesn’t take long, but your infant’s head should be as still as possible.
 Your child may sit on your lap.

-- Based on the model, our Assistive Technology staff creates a lightweight Gillette CranioCap® orthosis.
+- Based on the model, our Orthotics, Prosthetics and Seating staff creates a lightweight Gillette CranioCap® orthosis.
 The Gillette CranioCap® orthosis is custom-fit to your baby’s unique head shape.
 The orthosis is close fitting in some areas and is open in others.

 - A fitting for the orthosis typically takes place two weeks after the laser scan.

 As your baby’s brain grows, the skull is slowly molded into the open areas of the Gillette CranioCap® orthosis, rounding the head over time.
 It generally takes two to three months for this process to occur.

 Once treatment begins, your child sees an orthotist one week after the initial fitting and every two weeks for evaluation and adjustments.
 Follow-up appointments can take place at our St. Paul, Burnsville or Maple Grove clinic locations, in addition to outreach sites throughout greater Minnesota.
 This includes our locations in Mankato, Duluth, Brainerd/Baxter, Bemidji, Detroit Lakes, Marshal and Willmar.